 It does not cost a lot to get better quality supplies and they last a lot longer (and are therefore more frugal).
 I’m linking to products through my Amazon affiliates account but always check department stores in your area in case prices are lower there.

-- Spray bottles – Pick different coloured tops so you know what’s what
+- Spray bottles – Pick different colored tops so you know what’s what

 - All purpose cleaner | 1 teaspoon dish soap: 1 litre/ 4 cups water